-The past year, a limited number of deals concerned the (contemplated) acquisition of a publicly listed company in the Netherlands of which approximately half involved a financial sponsor.
-Long-term institutional investors such as pension funds and infrastructure-oriented PE Funds, continue to be active in infrastructure transactions.
+The past year, a limited number of deals concerned the (contemplated) acquisition of a publicly listed company in the Netherlands.
+Although there seems to be an increase in more strategic buyers, still approximately half of the (contemplated) public M&A transactions involved a financial sponsor.
+Long-term institutional investors such as pension funds and infrastructureoriented PE Funds, continue to be active in infrastructure transactions.
 The Netherlands has sophisticated airports, ports, digital network and rail, road and waterway connections.
 The Netherlands is a popular jurisdiction for data centers.